 What are the significant figures?

-Significant figures are the digits in a number which are used to increase the precision of the calculation in a measurement.
-Significant figure is also known as significant digit.
-It has an important role to make the calculated data precision with the measured data.
+Significant figures are the digits in a number that are used to increase the precision of the calculation in a measurement.
+The Significant figure is also known as significant digit.
+It has an important role to make the calculated data precise with the measured data.